Licious Explained: The New Way to Shop Meat

 b.
 Processing and Storage: Meat needs to be properly processed and stored before consumption.
 The company has its own processing centres where it maintains stringent standards of hygiene and quality control.

 The next step is proper storage.
 The company maintains a strong cold chain system from processing to delivery to maintain the freshness of the processed meat.
-In turn it reduce reliance on other storage houses and also possibilities of spoils.
+In turn, it reduces reliance on other storage houses and also the possibility of spoils.

 c.
 Packaging and Delivery: Its approach to packaging is quite unique.
 Instead of packing the meat in the traditional black plastic bags, it uses neat boxes and leak-proof pouches, maintaining product hygiene and enhanced product presentation.
 When it comes to delivery, products reach the consumers within 90-120 minutes, ensuring freshness and quality.